North Complex Fire: September 5–December 3

 While crews concentrated on structure protection and building containment line around the perimeter of the fires, the unpopulated area between the Claremont and Bear fires was allowed to burn naturally with the help of backfiring operations, and the two fires merged on September 5, at a combined 39779 acre.
 A total of 1,386 personnel were assigned to the fire.
 The southern boundary of the fire was mostly held along the Middle Fork, and crews worked to build secondary containment lines south of the river.
 Flames crossed the river in a few areas but were quickly contained.

 On the morning of September 8 a dry cold front moved in, bringing strong northeast winds and threatening the incomplete containment line along the river.
-At about 10:00 AM, the fire jumped the river near Horshoe Bend and began heading rapidly southwest.
-With winds gusting to 45 mph, the spot fire had grown to 1000 acre within an hour, and by 3 PM it had grown to more than 20000 acre.
-At 11:50 AM, mandatory evacuations were issued for La Porte and Little Grass Valley Reservoir.
-As winds picked up throughout the day, evacuation orders were issued by 3:25 PM for several communities in Butte County including Feather Falls, Clipper Mills, Berry Creek, Brush Creek, Woodleaf and Forbestown, and around Miners Ranch Road and California State Route 162.
+At about 10:00 a.m., the fire jumped the river near Horshoe Bend and began heading rapidly southwest.
+With winds gusting to 45 mph, the spot fire had grown to 1000 acre within an hour, and by 3:00 p.m. it had grown to more than 20000 acre.
+At 11:50 a.m., mandatory evacuations were issued for La Porte and Little Grass Valley Reservoir.
+As winds picked up throughout the day, evacuation orders were issued by 3:25 p.m. for several communities in Butte County including Feather Falls, Clipper Mills, Berry Creek, Brush Creek, Woodleaf and Forbestown, and around Miners Ranch Road and California State Route 162.
 Evacuation orders were also effective in Yuba County for residents along La Porte Road, New York Flat Road, and around Brownsville and New Bullards Bar Reservoir.
 By the afternoon of September 8 the fire had burned more than 58000 acre.
-At 11:00 PM PDT, Kelly Ridge and Copley Hills, near Lake Oroville, were evacuated, as officials predicted strong winds would lead to continuing extreme fire behavior.
+At 11:00 p.m.
+PDT, Kelly Ridge and Copley Hills, near Lake Oroville, were evacuated, as officials predicted strong winds would lead to continuing extreme fire behavior.